privacy-scaling-explorations/maci/specs/01_introduction.md

 *Figure 1: The relationship between each users, the coordinator, the contract functions, as well as the state tree and the message tree.*

 7. When the voting period ends, the coordinator tallies all the votes.
-It then generates zk-SNARK proof that the computed result is valid without revealing the plaintext of the votes.
+It then generates a zk-SNARK proof that the computed result is valid without revealing the plaintext of the votes.
 While this specification specifically describes a quadratic voting use case, the circuit used to generate this proof should differ based on the particular nature of the voting system.

 ## Availability and visibility of messages